-We are experiencing a high volume of service requests and have one staff member available to assist individuals, thus a short waiting list may be implemented.
-Epilepsy Niagara is committed to keeping this as short as possible, however if you’re having difficulty connecting with the agency, please call the cell phone number listed above or email firstname.lastname@example.org.
+We are experiencing a high volume of service requests and have one staff member available to assist individuals.
+Epilepsy Niagara is committed to servicing as many individuals as we can.
+If you’re having difficulty connecting with the agency, please call the cell phone number listed above or email firstname.lastname@example.org.

 Thank you for your patience.

 United Way Niagara is proud to present their annual Auction for Action with some exciting changes.
 New this year, they will be featuring their Auction for Action online making it easier than ever to bid on your favourite items from the comfort of your desk, home or on the go!

 The auction will feature over 80 exciting items and packages to bid on just in time for your holiday shopping!
 Visit the auction website from Nov 18 – Nov 30 for your chance to take home some amazing prizes!
 Click here to check out the prizes.

 Whoa, whaaaaaaat??
 Come learn more about this super fun, non-religious pre-holiday time event and learn about the other Niagara charities we’re teaming up with to show support.

 NEW!
 Life Saving Swim Safety Cap